Who can order the VirtuOst test?

 Most pelvic, abdomen, spine, and chest scans, and even whole-body scans, can be analyzed.
 An external calibration phantom is not required.

 For Hip BCT, the scan needs to include one femur from just below the lesser trochanter to just above the top of the femoral head.
-Slice thickness of the scan must be 5.0 mm or less.
+Slice thickness of the scan must be 5.0 mm or less; intravenous contrast is not a problem.

 For VFA, any vertebra between T4–L4 is analyzed.
-Slice thickness of the scan must be 3.0 mm or less.
-For more information, see Scans Suitable for VirtuOst.
+Slice thickness of the scan must be 3.0 mm or less; intravenous contrast is not a problem.
+For more information, see VirtuOst CT Scan Selection.

 What types of scan cannot be analyzed?